BennettDixon/openstoke/README.md

 ## Styling components
 This project uses `styled-components` to style components by using CSS in JS.
 [Read more about styled-components here.](https://styled-components.com/)

+### Style constants
+Check out the (/styles)[./src/styles] folder to see constant styles.
+Please use these styles and add to them when appropriate.
+This reduces inconsistency across CSS & styles in the app.

 ## Create your own pages (new navigation pages, not blogs etc.)
 Coming soon!

 ## Create your own components
 Coming soon!

 ## Technical details on how the mdx routing works
 - `[slug].js` generates static paths using `getStaticPaths` from all `.mdx` files located in the specified directory (`content/` by default).